ronishahill/Data-Analysis-Portfolio/README.md

 # Ronisha Hill - Data Analysis Portfolio

 ## About
-Hello, I'm Ronisha, a health informatics professional with 5+ years of experience analyzing patient data in various healthcare roles and settings.
+Hello, I'm Ronisha, a health informatics professional with 7+ years of experience analyzing patient data in various healthcare roles and settings.
 I enjoy transforming raw data into meaningful and actionable insights used to make data-driven decisions, improve patient outcomes, and assist in optimal healthcare management.
 Through analytical and big picture thinking, I excel at uncovering patterns and trends within complex datasets, which can be used to guide strategic business decisions and meet organizational goals.

 I'm committed to continuous learning and staying at the forefront of the latest advancements in healthcare and data analytics.
-In addition to my Bachelor's Degree in Health Informatics & Information Management, I'm proficient in SQL, R, Excel, Tableau, Power BI, Epic Systems, and more.
+In addition to my Bachelor's Degree in Health Informatics & Information Management, I'm proficient in SQL, Excel, Tableau, Power BI, Epic Systems, and more.

 Feel free to look around : )